-Introduction: Seeking for U.S. patent protection requires presence of features like novelty, non-obviousness, and usefulness in the invention.
+Introduction: Seeking for U.S. patent protection requires the presence of features like novelty, non-obviousness, and usefulness in the invention.
 Another aspect of patent protection is Patent Novelty Search or Novelty Search which aims to dig out pre-existing knowledge for checking the uniqueness of the applicant’s invention.
 This sort of pre-existing knowledge search in a particular technical field is known as prior art search, which is performed on behalf of any patent applicant.
 Patent novelty search basically focuses on a number of aspects:

 - It basically works for testing the novelty feature, since the non-obviousness feature is difficult to be claimed using limited chances of finding drafted set of documents.